WesllenAraujo/ETE-PedroLeaoLeal/README.md

 JS (Javascript)
 ## Learnings

 In this project i grow up my abilities about HTML, CSS and JS.
-In JS i learned how to add or remove classes using click events and in CSS i learned how to rotate elements.

 I don't have any problem with this challenge.